-Here’s something you may not know about abuse desks: they’re busy.
-The further up the “food chain” you get, the smaller the relative number of complaints you’ll see, but almost any abuse desk will receive at least several thousand complaints per year.
+Here’s something that you may not know about abuse desks: they’re busy.
+The further up the “food chain” that you get, the smaller the relative number of complaints you’ll see, but almost any abuse desk will be dealing with at least several thousand complaints per year.

 Dealing with complaints, then, is somewhat art and somewhat science.
-There are questions that need to be resolved and issues that need to be handled.
-This post will discuss the questions to be resolved when considering whether a complaint is even actionable.
+Some questions need to be resolved, and issues need to be handled.
+This post will discuss the questions to be resolved when considering whether a complaint is actionable.

 Questions to be resolved

-When a complaint is received, the first and most obvious question that must be resolved is, “Is this actionable?”
-We must recognize that not every complaint specifies a violation of policy and does not contain enough detail to make it actionable.
+When a complaint is received, the first and most obvious question to resolve is, “Is this actionable?”
+We have to recognize that not every complaint specifies a policy violation.
+Additionally, not every complaint contains enough detail to make it actionable.

 No violation of policy

-Here’s an illustration from my very first job in policy enforcement: One day we received a spam complaint about a customer that they were sending mail that the person had not opted in to receive.
-Here was the content of the message that they were complaining about:
+Here’s an illustration from my first job in policy enforcement: One day, we received a spam complaint about a customer saying they were sending mail that the recipient had not opted-in to receive.
+Here was the (paraphrased) content of the message that they were complaining about:

 Thank you for submitting your resume to us regarding the (name of position) opening.
 Unfortunately, we have decided to move in a different direction with filling this position.
 We will keep your resume on file and will be happy to let you know if a different position for which you may be better suited arises in the future.

-I’ve often said that had this email had different content (“Congratulations!
-We would like to offer you a position with our firm paying $250,000 per year plus benefits and options.”) we never would have seen that complaint.
-And, “content that the recipient doesn’t appreciate” will rarely be considered a violation of any decent provider’s policies.
+I’ve often said that if this email had different content (“Congratulations!
+We would like to offer you a position with our firm paying $250,000 per year plus benefits and options.”), we would never have seen that complaint.
+And “content that the recipient doesn’t appreciate” will rarely be considered a violation of any decent provider’s policies.

 Not enough data to be actionable